 - Vet the accuracy of generated content using primary sources where applicable.

 - Consider how bias might get woven into generated AI results.

 - Double-check the quality of AI-generated code and content using other tools.

 - Learn the strengths and limitations of each generative AI tool.

 - Familiarize yourself with common failure modes in results and work around these.

 The future of generative AI

-Grammar checkers are going to get better.
-Design tools will seamlessly embed more useful recommendations directly into workflows.
-Training tools will be able to automatically identify best practices in one part of the organization to help train others more efficiently.
-And these are just a fraction of the ways generative AI will change how we work.
+Grammar checkers, for example, will get better.
+Design tools will seamlessly embed more useful recommendations directly into our workflows.
+Training tools will be able to automatically identify best practices in one part of an organization to help train other employees more efficiently.
+These are just a fraction of the ways generative AI will change what we do in the near-term.

 Generative AI FAQs